looorent/jflu/README.md

 ### Getting started

-You can register `be.looorent.jflu.entity.EntityListener` as an Hibernate session-scoped interceptor.
+You can register `be.looorent.jflu.hibernate.EntityListener` as an Hibernate session-scoped interceptor.
 `EntityListener` requires an instance of `EventPublisher`.

 For instance: